OSDP specification

 You can send BRP commands to the reader using the manufacturer specific command osdp_MFG (see chapter 3.20 in the OSDP specification).
 The BRP command frame is transmitted as command specific data (bytes 4-n).
 The reader will respond with an osdp_MFGREP reply.
 The BRP response frame is transmitted as reply specific data (bytes 4-n).

-For BRP security, you can implement AES encryption with strongly scalable access conditions.
+For BRP security, you can implement AES authentication and encryption with strongly scalable access conditions.
 To send secured OSDP messages, you have to authenticate via security level 1 by default.
 Unsecured OSDP messages will be sent via an unencrypted connection.

 Configuration